Preparing for Brexit

 “The council has been allocated an additional £105,000 of funding to support preparations for exiting the EU, this is in addition to the previously allocated £210,000.
 This money will be used to support our continued and timely planning for Brexit, providing additional staffing resources, expertise and resilience, where needed.

 “Internally, all services have been considering areas of business continuity such as disruption to IT, workforce and supply.
 Risks specific to Brexit have also been captured in a specific risk register, which is reviewed and updated regularly.
-Work is on ongoing within services to liaise with partners and contractors to ensure that Brexit plans are in place with defined communication channels."
+Work is on ongoing within services to liaise with partners and contractors to make sure that Brexit plans are in place with defined communication channels."

 Response to requests for information on our preparations